auth0/webtask-workshop/modules/secrets.md

 ![Editor Add Secret](../images/wt-editor-add-secret.gif)

-As mentioned earlier, secrets can be accessed of the Context object using the name.
+As mentioned earlier, a secret can be accessed on the Context object using its key.
 To access the `SLACK_URL` you can use the code `ctx.secrets.SLACK_URL`.

 To put everything together you now need to add logic to your task to send to Slack whenever there is an issue.
 For the actual sending to Slack you're going to take advantage of a 3rd party node module, `slack-notify`.